 Certain dry eye patients may experience painful, red, and swollen eyes.
 For them, traditional soft contact lenses can be unbearable because they sit right on the irritated cornea.
 Moreover, these contact lenses tend to act as sponges, soaking up the moisture from the surface of the eye.

-If you struggle with dry eye syndrome and have been looking for a more effective treatment method beyond eyedrops and artificial tears, ask your The Scleral Lens and Keratoconus Center at Advanced Eyecare Solutions doctor about scleral lenses.
+If you struggle with dry eye syndrome and have been looking for a more effective treatment method beyond eyedrops and artificial tears, ask your Advanced Eyecare Solutions doctor about scleral lenses.

 Feeling the contact lens in the eye

 Feeling your contact lenses in your eyes often indicates a poor fitting.
 Everyone's eyes are different and when it comes to contact lenses, no size fits all.
 Furthermore, if lenses are insufficiently curved, they can be dislodged with every blink.
 This isn't just uncomfortable — the wrong size lens can damage your cornea.

 Because scleral lenses have a large diameter and are custom-made to your eye shape and size, it is almost impossible for scleral lenses to dislodge during normal wear.
 And since these lenses do not make contact with the surface of your cornea, there is a decreased risk of corneal abrasions.